The Ultimate Guide to Project Management for Digital Agencies

 By implementing the actionable advice in this guide, you can become a project management hero and bring your agency into a new era.

-So what does an effective digital agency process like?
+So what does an effective digital agency process look like?

 Before we dive into the deep end of project management, let’s have a quick top-level look at the lifecycle of an average digital agency project: